arishuynhvan/arishuynhvan.github.io/_posts/2017-01-23-Notes-On-UI-of-Basecamps.md

+---
+layout: post
+title: Some Notes on the Interface of Basecamp from a First-Time User
+---

 #Basecamp

 This is a popular open-source & free project management tool that I've tried to use recently after Trello, Jira, GitHub Project, and a bunch of Todolist apps